What are the feelings? It’s a question we’ve all asked ourselves at one time or another.

 R.S.
 Woodsworth, an American psychologist, viewed feelings and emotions as the representation of a person’s inner state.

-On the other hand, there are those who prefer Immanuel Kant’s definition of feelings as states of unpleasantness and pleasantness, also known as a psychological effect.
+On the other hand, there are those who prefer Immanuel Kant’s definition of feelings as states of unpleasantness and pleasantness, also known as psychological effects.

 The sight of a homeless person in the street can induce feelings of sadness and compassion.
 As a result, you might be compelled to help the person.